 Music is widely considered as the universal language, one that every single person on this planet could understand and embrace, regardless of their cultural or religious background.
 However, to define music as only a source of dialect would be an unconscious effort of simplifying the matter.
-One should also consider music to be a source of identity, not only of a culture, but of the self.
-It is not a secret to fully identify a country or someone’s cultural background when you discover what music they listen or prefer to listen to for their pleasure.
-However, it is not regarded to be our identification card, an inner depth look into our soul, our brilliance and our understanding of other societies.
+One should also consider music to be a source of identity, not only of a culture but of the self.
+It is not a secret to fully identify a country or someone’s cultural background when you discover what music they listen to or prefer to listen to for their pleasure.
+However, it is not regarded to be our identification card; an inner-depth look into our soul, our brilliance, and our understanding of other societies.
 The above is not written in an attempt to produce a psychoanalytic article for your viewing, no. It is written to explain my understanding of why my favorite music is more than just my favorite sequence of melodies and beats, but my I.D. card and an inner look into the soul that keeps this body functioning.

 Paradoxically, this short essay was a long and tough one to write for me, to express in writing what my favorite music is required some deep soul searching on my behalf (hence, the introduction gives that away.)
 Why?
 Because I love all types of music, this being the product of all my encounters with different ethnic groups, my will to embrace diverse cultures and enjoy the expressions of their societies via art.
 However, it would be unfair to author an incomplete essay and not fulfill the curious soul of you who reads this.
 So, after shedding away many layers of my outer musical experiences, I found one genre clapping the following sounds in counts of five, in my soul: Pa, pa, pa, pa, pa.
 Si, es la clave!
 Indeed, la clave plays in my soul at par with the count of my heartbeats that leads me to move my feet to the cencerros, maracas, guiros, and timbales, yes Salsa is my I.D. card.